Deconfined Global Types for Asynchronous Sessions: A Wild Type System

 \begin{exa} Let $\Nt$ be the hospital network, i.e. $\Nt\equiv\pP{\pp}{\PP} \parN \pP{\ps}{\Srv}$, where $\PP=\ps!\nD;\PP_1$, $\PP_1=\ps?\{\ok;\PP,\ko;\ps!\pR;\PP\}$, $\Srv=\pp?\{\nD;\Srv_1,\pR;\Srv_1\}$, $\Srv_1=\pp!\{\ok;\Srv,\ko;\Srv\}$.
 Starting from the participant list $\pp\cdot\ps$ and letting $\Nt'=\pP{\pp}{\PP_1} \parN \pP{\ps}{\Srv}$ we get

 Starting from the participant list $\pi=\pp\cdot\ps\cdot\pp\cdot\pp\cdot\ps$ we get

-These examples show that we can obtain different global types for the same network starting from different lists of participants.
+These examples show that we can obtain different global types for the same network starting from different lists of participants, i.e. we can get $\gtNet\Nt\pi\neq\gtNet\Nt{\pi'}$ when $\pi\neq\pi'$.
 Notice that there is no $\pi$ such that $\Nt$ is the network and $\gtNet\Nt\pi$ is the global type of \refToFigure{fig:exvd}, since in the two branches of the derivation $\DD$ the participants $\pp$ and $\ps$ alternate in different ways. \end{exa}

-Since processes are regular terms, given a network $\Nt$ the set of networks $\Nt'$ such that, if $\pP{\pp}{\PP'}\in\Nt'$, then $\pP{\pp}{\PP}\in\Nt$ and $\PP'$ is a subterm of $\PP$ is finite.
+Since processes are regular terms, they have finite sets of subterms.
+Therefore given a network $\Nt$ the set of networks $\Nt'$ such that, if $\pP{\pp}{\PP'}\in\Nt'$, then $\pP{\pp}{\PP}\in\Nt$ and $\PP'$ is a subterm of $\PP$ is finite.
 Moreover the number of rotations of a list is the length of the list.
 Therefore $\gtNet\Nt\pi$ is a regular term, since it is generated by a finite number of equations.

 The following lemma shows why we use the list $\pi$ to build the global type $\gtNet\Nt\pi$.
 Namely, this lemma ensures that, when $\plays\Nt\subseteq\lpart\pi$, each player of the network $\Nt$ is also a player of $\gtNet\Nt\pi$.